nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   specified components for matching `KEYWORDS`

 Examples:
-* `find CS`is equivalent to displaying any modules that contain the word "CS" in the code, title, description, mc or tag.
+* `find CS`is equivalent to displaying any modules that contain the word "CS" in the code, title, description, MC or tag.
 * `find c/ t/ CS GE` is equivalent to displaying any modules that contain the words "CS" or "GE" in the code or title.
 * `find c/ CS2040S` is equivalent to displaying any modules that contain the word "CS2040S" in the code.
 * `find tag/ UE` is equivalent to displaying any modules that contain the word "UE" in the tag.